damiendart/notes/photoshop.markdown

 Preparing Pencil Artwork for Inking in Photoshop
 ------------------------------------------------

-  1. Open up the scanned pencil artwork and use a _Levels_ adjustment layer to improve the line quality and whites.
+  1. Open up the scanned pencil artwork in Photoshop and use a _Levels_ adjustment layer to improve the line quality and whites.
-  2. Clean up the artwork with white on a seperate layer, if necessary.
+  2. Clean up the artwork with white on a separate layer, if necessary.
   3. Convert the image to grayscale (using the _Mode_ menu found in the _Image_ menu) and then to monotone using 20% cyan as the primary ink.
 The shade of cyan used might depend on personal preference